 Babies go through a lot of diapers.

-From most every article I’ve read, the average is between 2500 and 3000 disposable diapers a year.
+From almost every article I’ve read, the average is between 2500 and 3000 disposable ones a year.

 And that cost adds up!

 While cloth diapering is on the rise with popularity, for many of us…it’s not the choice we make for our family.
 It can save you money though!